noahfranz13/NMDinStars/mesa_mod/mesa-r12778/star/test_suite/NeutrinoMagneticDipoleMesa/README.md

 4. *First* run `./genGrid1`
 5. Once you are happy with that, run `./runGrid2` to finish the grid

+## Sample Inlists
+Any file starting with "inlist" is a sample inslist used during this project.
+The inlist template used for grid runs is `inlist_template`.

 ## Checking to see if the grid is complete
 1. Run the python3 script `findMissingRuns.py`.
 This will write to a file called `grid_to_rerun.csv`.
 2. Change the output path in `nmdm_array_rerun.slurm` and run it to restart models that didn't finish.